NikolaiRadke/Nokolino_pcb/howto_compile/README.md

 Now you can remove the microcontroller.
 You should keep the wireing alive to easly make some changes in the firmware.

 ### Hints for Linux users
-With some Debain-based distributions like Ubuntu or Mint you might recieve an error while trying to upload your sketch to the Attiny like
+With some Debain-based distributions like Ubuntu or Mint you might recieve an error while trying to upload your sketch to the ATtiny like
 ``` avrdude: ser_open(): can't open device "/dev/ttyUSB0": Permission denied. ```
 This issue can be solved by adding your user to the dialout-group.
 Open a terminal and type
 ``` sudo usermod -a -G dialout $USERNAME ```.